polski.directory

 Intermediate

-• "Without curiosity there is no wisdom."
-You cannot become wise if you are not curious.
-Learning and understanding require an active desire to ask questions and …
+• Literally "Without curiosity there is no wisdom."
+Wisdom is not just accumulated knowledge — it grows from an active desire to question, explore, and …

 Beginner